hyphacoop/handbook/finance.md

 - Process for payroll and expense reimbursement to Members
 - Tools and procedures for bookkeeping, accounting, and tax remittances

-## Organizational structure

-Hypha Worker Co-operative is a worker co-operative incorporated in Ontario, Canada.
-The business has seven Founding Members, of which three of the four First Directors have signing authority.
-As a non-share-capital worker co-operative, we are a non-profit organization, and every Member is both an employee and co-owner of the business.

 ## Financial accounts

-- Institution: **Desjardins**
+- Financial institution: **Desjardins**
 - Account type: business chequing
-- Requirements for **payments** from account:
+- Payment requirements from account:
-  - ` > CAD$200`: sign-off by **two** Finance WG members
+  - `<= CAD$200`: sign-off by **one** signing member in the Finance WG
-  - `<= CAD$200`: sign-off by **one** Finance WG member
+  - ` > CAD$200`: sign-off by **two** signing members in the Finance WG

 Hypha is expected to conduct business with clients from other countries and is ready to [accept funds in CAD, USD, and EUR](https://transferwise.com/help-smart/11/getting-started/2571907/what-currencies-do-you-support).
 We use **TransferWise** to minimize transaction and currency exchange fees.
 Our Transferwise account has local accounts in Canada, United States, and Europe, so we can bill clients as a local financial institution in their local currency.
 Our TransferWise account does not require multiple signatures, and the Finance WG is responsible for transfering money into our main Desjardins account when accumulated funds exceed a CAD 10,000 threshold.

 ## Invoicing a client

 Hypha charges clients on a sliding scale, and projects may be billed hourly, weekly, monthly, or per project, depending on the specifics of each project.
 For all projects, regardless of how a customer is charged, Members log their hours using **Clockify**.
 For clients and billing models that require timesheets, Clockify is used to generate these timesheets to calculate the amount to invoice each period.

 ### Generating timesheets